 Time to Paint the Cabinets

 The next step is to paint kitchen cabinets with a good interior trim Product.
 We like to use Advance by Benjamin Moore.
 Advance is an oil modified acrylic paint that dries fast, lays down for a smooth finish, and cures out very hard and durable.
-Spraying all the doors and drawer fronts allows us to get as close to a factory finish on the surfaces that are seen the most.
+Spraying all the doors and drawer fronts allows us to get as close to a factory finish look on the surfaces that are seen the most.
 On all the boxes, we will hand brush or roll.
 It is also good to know that two to three light coats bring the best results.
 The heavier it is applied, the messier it will look.
 Most people think it is bad to thin paint, but it is recommended by the manufacturers to thin up to 5 or 10%.
 It provides less coverage, that is why a third coat is sometimes needed.

 Once the preparation is done, you can move on to painting the doors and drawers.
 When we are paining kitchen cabinets, we use an HVLP sprayer that is specifically designed for trim and finer finishes.
 It is the perfect tool for painting kitchen cabinets.
 This tool is not for beginners, but once you know what you are doing, it produces fantastic results.
 While painting the doors and drawers in our mobile trailer works well, painting the remaining boxes still need to be painted.
 Walls by Design has a commitment to not spraying in homes where people live, so we brush and roll the remaining boxes.
 The finish comes out a bit different, but hardly noticeable.

 - The good news is that painted white cabinets are very popular right now.
 If you don’t believe me, go buy a home decorating magazine or go visit Houzz.com and see what the majority of the cabinets are that are showcased.
 White is the new black.